-where here $\textrm{KL}(p(\thetab \mid \Zvec) ~\|~ q(\thetab; \thetabhat(\Zvec)))$ is the forward KL divergence between $p(\,\cdot \mid \Zvec)$ and $q(\,\cdot\,; \thetabhat(\Zvec))$.
-Neural Bayes estimators are therefore a special case of the more general class of approximate Bayesian techniques discussed in Section~\ref{sec:KLmethods}.
-The outer expectation in Equation~\ref{eq:forwardKL} leads to the point estimator $\thetabhat^*(\cdot)$ being optimal, in a Bayes sense, for any $\Zvec$ (see Section~\ref{sec:Brown} for details).
-However, in practice, there will be some discrepancy between a trained neural network $\thetabhat_{\gammab^*}(\cdot)$ and the true Bayes estimator $\thetab^*(\cdot)$.
-Any extra bias or variance introduced that makes the trained estimator sub-optimal with respect to the target estimator (assumed to be globally optimal in a KL sense for any data $\Zvec$) is referred to as the amortisation gap \citep{Cremer_2018}, and this is a consideration for all the remaining approaches discussed in this review.
+\begin{marginnote} \entry{Amortization gap}{Error introduced in amortized inference because of incomplete training (e.g., not enough simulations), or because of neural network inflexibility, or both.} \end{marginnote}

-Finally, we note that, in addition to parameter inference, neural Bayes estimators are also often used to generate useful summary statistics quickly for use with other downstream inferential algorithms, such as ABC; see Section~\ref{sec:summarystatistics} for examples and further discussion.
+The outer expectation in Equation~\ref{eq:forwardKL} leads to the point estimator $\thetabhat^*(\cdot)$ being optimal, in a Bayes sense, for any $\Zvec$ (see Section~\ref{sec:Brown}).
+However, in practice, there will be some discrepancy between a trained neural network $\thetabhat_{\gammab^*}(\cdot)$ and the true Bayes estimator $\thetabhat^*(\cdot)$.
+Any extra bias or variance introduced that makes the trained estimator sub-optimal with respect to the target optimal (in a KL sense) estimator is referred to as the amortization gap \citep{Cremer_2018}, and this gap is a consideration for this and all the remaining approaches discussed in this review.